 The PADI Divemaster course is the first step in becoming a professional scuba diver, leading others as they experience their own underwater adventures.
 If you want to work at a dive company, this will give you the skills you need, like supervising diving activities, helping with diver training, giving safety briefings, mapping sites and polishing your rescue techniques.

 Your course will begin with online theory learning at your own pace through PADI eLearning.
 The eLearning system includes interactive presentations, videos, audio, graphics and reading, with quizzes to help you review your progress.

 Once you’ve completed the eLearning portion, we’ll be notified that you are ready for the practical phase (see schedule below).
 You’ll then complete practical tests, workshops and assignments with a PADI instructor at our Career Development Centre, and spend time in our heated dive pool refining your skills.

-During your training you’ll assist with Open Water and Advanced dive courses, including time spent out diving the Great Barrier Reef.
+During your training you’ll assist with Open Water and Advanced dive courses.
 You’ll supervise snorkellers, map a dive site, guide certified divers and take part in a Discover SCUBA workshop before taking your final exam.